Planar Tur\'an Number of the $\Theta_6$: Introduction

 \section{Introduction}

-In this paper, all graphs considered are planar, undirected, finite, and contains neither loop nor multiple edges.
-We use the notations $C_k$ and $P_k$ to denote cycle and path of length $k$ respectively.
-Let $\Theta_k$ denote the family of Theta graphs on $k\geq 4$ vertices, that is, a graph obtained by joining a pair of non-consecutive vertices of a $C_k$ with an edge.
-We describe a member of $\Theta_k$ as $\Theta_k$-graph.
-It can be checked that the family, $\Theta_k$, contains $\lfloor{\frac{k}{2}}\rfloor-1$ $\Theta_k$-graphs.
-We call a graph $G$ as $\Theta_k$-free if it contains no $\Theta_k$-graph as a subgraph.
-Moreover, we say $G$ contains $\Theta_k$ if there is a $\Theta_k$-graph contained in $G$.
+In this paper, all graphs considered are planar, undirected, finite, and contains neither loops nor multiple edges.
+We use the notations $C_k$ and $P_k$ to denote a cycle and a path on $k$ vertices respectively.
+Let $\Theta_k$ denote the family of Theta graphs on $k\geq 4$ vertices, that is, graphs obtained by joining a pair of non-consecutive vertices of a $C_k$ with an edge.
+We describe a member of $\Theta_k$ as a $\Theta_k$-graph.
+It can be checked that the family $\Theta_k$ contains $\lfloor{\frac{k}{2}}\rfloor-1$ $\Theta_k$-graphs.

-One of the famous problems in extremal graph theory is the determination of the number of edges in an $n$-vertex graph to force a certain graph structure.
-Regarding this, the well-known result is the Tur\'an's Theorem \cite{turan}, which gives the maximum number of edges in an $n$-vertex graph containing no complete graph of a given number of vertices.
-The maximum number of edges in an $n$-vertex graph containing no $F$ as a subgraph is denoted by $\mbox{ex}(n, F)$, which is named as Tur\'an number of $F$ following Tur\'an's initial results.
-Erd\H{o}s, Stone and Simonovits~\cite{erdos1,erdos2} gave generalized result and asymptotically determines $\text{ex}(n,F)$ for all non-bipartite graphs $F$.
-They proved that $\text{ex}(n,F)=(1-\frac{1}{\chi(F)-1})\binom{n}{2}+o(n^{2})$, where $\chi(F)$ denotes the chromatic number of $F$.

-Over the last decade, a considerable amount of research work has been carried out in Tur\'an type problems, for example, when host graphs are $K_n$, $k$-uniform hypergraphs, or $k$-partite graphs, see \cite{erdos2,zykov}.